rvencu/alibabacloud-openapi-admin/README.md

 2. change various parameters as needed in the last cell

-3. edit credential files to add your tokens
+3. edit credentials file to add your tokens